U.S. Gulf Coast energy complex braces for another storm strike

-HOUSTON, Oct 28 (Reuters) - Energy firms shut nearly half the offshore U.S. Gulf of Mexico oil production, turned off undersea pipelines and evacuated workers as Hurricane Zeta steamed on Wednesday toward the oil and refining complex along the U.S. Gulf Coast.
+HOUSTON (Reuters) - Energy firms shut two-thirds the offshore U.S. Gulf of Mexico oil production, turned off undersea pipelines and evacuated workers as Hurricane Zeta raced toward a strike on the U.S. Gulf Coast.

-Zeta accelerated and intensified early Wednesday and was forecast to crash into Louisiana later in the day as a “significant hurricane” with winds of up to 90 miles per hour (150 kph), the U.S. National Hurricane Service said.
+Zeta intensified to a Category 2 hurricane on the Saffir-Simpson scale at midday on Wednesday.
+It was churning toward the coast at 20 miles (35 km) per hour, and was forecast to crash into Louisiana later in the day with maximum sustained winds of up to 100 miles per hour (155 kph), the U.S. National Hurricane Service said.

-Energy producers had shut about half the offshore region’s oil and natural gas output, or 914,811 barrels of oil and 1.5 billion cubic feet of gas, the U.S. offshore energy regulator said.
+Energy producers had halted two-thirds of the offshore region’s oil production and 45% of its natural gas output.
+The shut-ins removed 1.23 million barrels of oil per day and 1.20 billion cubic feet of natural gas, data from the U.S. offshore energy regulator showed.

-BP Plc, Chevron Corp, Royal Dutch Shell Plc and Murphy Oil Corp were among the major oil producers that had evacuated workers from 157 offshore facilities.
-Occidental Petroleum Corp, the third-largest offshore Gulf of Mexico producer, said it was implementing storm procedures.
+BP Plc BP.L, Chevron Corp CVX.N, Royal Dutch Shell Plc RDSa.L and Murphy Oil Corp MUR.N were among the major oil producers that had evacuated workers from 157 offshore facilities.
+Occidental Petroleum Corp OXY.N, the third-largest offshore Gulf of Mexico producer, said it was implementing storm procedures.

 Ports along the Mississippi River from Baton Rouge, Louisiana, to the Gulf of Mexico, and from Gulfport, Mississippi, east to Pensacola, Florida, were closed by the U.S. Coast Guard to vessel traffic.